Gabrinator/Gabrinator/README.md

 - 👋 Hi, I’m @Gabrinator
-- 👀 I’m interested in data science, blockchain, serverless computing, IOT, solving complex problems that make a difference in people's lives.
+- 👀 I’m interested in cleantech, health-tech and generally solving complex problems that make a difference in people's lives.
-- 🌱 I’m currently learning AWS, Ruby, Scrum.
+- 🌱 I’m currently learning how to build APIs with Express.js.
 <!---- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
 --->